middlebury/college-handbook/content/i-policies-for-all/non-discrim-policies/anti-harassment-discrimin.md

 **E.       Recommendation of Steps to Ensure that Violations do not Continue or Recur**

 1. In any case where the adjudicating HRO determines that a violation of the Non-Discrimination Policy occurred that cannot be attributed solely to the actions of an identifiable Respondent, the adjudicating HRO will identify appropriate prompt and effective steps to ensure that violations of the Non-Discrimination Policy do not continue or recur within the Middlebury programs or activities reviewed during the investigation.
-2. When the adjudicating HRO determines that remedial actions under this section must be implemented, the HRO will notify the Vice President(s) with oversight of the programs or activities reviewed during the investigation that a violation of the Non-Discrimination Policy has been found by providing a copy of the full determination prepared in accordance with Section D.IV, and will also provide a copy of the determination to the General Counsel, Chief Risk Officer and the Vice President of the Office of Institutional Diversity, Equity, and Inclusion.
+2. When the adjudicating HRO determines that remedial actions under this section must be implemented, the HRO will notify the Vice President(s) with oversight of the programs or activities reviewed during the investigation that a violation of the Non-Discrimination Policy has been found by providing a copy of the full determination prepared in accordance with Section D.IV, and will also provide a copy of the determination to the General Counsel and Chief Risk Officer.
 3. The relevant Vice President(s) will identify relevant employees with knowledge and oversight of the program or activity at issue and direct that they promptly meet with the adjudicating HRO to discuss feasible steps to address the violation of the Non-Discrimination Policy found by the adjudicating HRO.
 4. After consulting with the identified employees, the adjudicating HRO will provide the Vice President(s) with a list of remedial actions, which may include policy or practice changes and other steps designed to ensure that violations of the Non-Discrimination Policy do not continue or recur within the Middlebury programs or activities reviewed during the investigation.
-A copy of the remedial actions will also be provided to the General Counsel, Chief Risk Officer and the Vice President of the Office of Institutional Diversity, Equity, and Inclusion.
+A copy of the remedial actions will also be provided to the General Counsel and Chief Risk Officer.
 5. The recommended steps will include time frames for progress reporting on implementation that must be adhered to by the employees tasked with implementing the recommendations.

 ---